Something Borrowed (film): Critical response

 Something Borrowed received negative reviews.
 Review aggregator Rotten Tomatoes reports that 15% of 117 critics have given the film a positive review, with an average rating of 4.00/10.
 The site's critical consensus reads: "In spite of solid performances from Kate Hudson and John Krasinski, Something Borrowed is an unpleasant misfire that lives down to its title."
 Metacritic assigned the film a weighted average score of 36 out of 100, based on 30 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Box office

 Something Borrowed grossed $39 million in the United States and Canada and $21.1 million in other territories for a worldwide total of $60.1 million, against a budget of $35 million.

+It made $13.9 million in its opening weekend, finishing in fourth place.
+It then made $6.9 million and $3.5 million in the next two subsequent weekends.

 Possible sequel

 In 2014, Emily Giffin confirmed that she had written the script for a sequel, Something Blue, based on her own 2005 novel of the same name.
 In February 2016, Giffin continued to suggest that she was working on the film sequel, though no other parties had issued any statements supporting this.